WakinyanB/OMEGA/README.md

 &#11169;&emsp; Google mobility reports.
 This dataset was downloaded from the website [*Our World in Data*](https://ourworldindata.org/covid-mobility-trends) on April 8, 2025.<br>

-*Hannah Ritchie (2020) - “Google Mobility Trends: How has the pandemic changed the movement of people around the world?”
+<sub>*Hannah Ritchie (2020) - “Google Mobility Trends: How has the pandemic changed the movement of people around the world?”
 Published online at OurWorldinData.org.
-Retrieved from: ['https://ourworldindata.org/covid-mobility-trends'](https://ourworldindata.org/covid-mobility-trends) [Online Resource]*
+Retrieved from: ['https://ourworldindata.org/covid-mobility-trends'](https://ourworldindata.org/covid-mobility-trends) [Online Resource]*</sub>

 ## R codes